Local SEO content strategy: 5 tips to succeed online

 And: the Yoast Local SEO plugin

 Last, but not least: the Yoast Local SEO plugin makes implementing your SEO strategy easier.
-The local SEO plugin covers all kinds of technical things, like Schema.org for local business, you need to be doing in order to rank in the local search results.
+The local SEO plugin covers all kinds of technical things, like Schema.org for local business, which you need to be doing in order to rank in the local search results.
 On top of that, it will help you set up excellent local landing pages, and will allow you to add functionalities you’ll need as a local business, like a store locator, to your website.
 When that’s done, you can truly focus on improving your SEO by writing the best content for your local business!